Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 1. Coringa Wildlife Sanctuary

-Located near Kakinada, the Coringa Wildlife Sanctuary is a stunning expanse of mangrove forests, making it the second-largest stretch of mangroves on India’s east coast.
-This unique ecosystem thrives where the Godavari River meets the Bay of Bengal, creating a rich estuarine environment.
+Located near Kakinada, Coringa Wildlife Sanctuary is a sprawling expanse of mangrove forests, making it the second-largest mangrove ecosystem on India’s east coast.
+This unique sanctuary is where the Godavari River meets the Bay of Bengal, creating a rich estuarine environment teeming with life.

 What to See

-The sanctuary is a bird watcher’s paradise, home to over 120 species of resident and migratory birds.
-Look out for seagulls, pelicans, storks, and herons.
-The star attraction, however, is the critically endangered white-backed vulture and the long-billed vulture.
-The sanctuary’s creeks and canals are also home to saltwater crocodiles, fishing cats, otters, and golden jackals.
+Coringa is a paradise for birdwatchers, with over 120 species of resident and migratory birds.
+Keep an eye out for seagulls, pelicans, storks, and herons.
+The sanctuary is also home to the critically endangered white-backed vulture and long-billed vulture.
+Its creeks and canals are inhabited by saltwater crocodiles, otters, fishing cats, and golden jackals, making it a hotspot for wildlife enthusiasts.

 Best Time to Visit

-The ideal time to visit Coringa is between October and May.
-During these months, the weather is pleasant, and you have the best chance of spotting a wide variety of migratory birds.
+The ideal time to visit Coringa is between October and May, when the weather is pleasant, and migratory birds are in abundance.

 Also Read: Top 8 Wildlife Sanctuary in Jharkhand You Must Visit